kika/kika/README.md

 It's spelled like krill, but with ee after k.
 Cyril works too (it's the same name)

+One of two Bulgarian (or Greek, the jury is still out) monks who invented Cyrillic alphabet was Cyril/Kirill

 ### What do I do for a living

 I make your software run outside your laptop.
 I build infrastructure, I make